thibaut-decherit/symfony4-user-manager/README.md

   - If new email address is not already registered to another account and retry delay is expired or inexistant (first try), sends a verification email
   - if new email address is already registered to another account, shows success message but doesn't send verification email

-**Important:** Spool emails should be enabled in production environment or the delay between form submission and server response could hint that an email has been sent.
+**Important:** Spool emails from file should be enabled in production environment or the delay between form submission and server response could hint that an email has been sent.

 ### Response header setter
 - Event listener triggered on each response through `onKernelResponse()` method
 - Adds custom headers to the response
-- Support for "static" headers specified in `config.yml`
+- Support for "static" headers specified in `config/response_header_setter/response_headers.yaml`
   - Currently includes security / privacy related headers:
     - Referrer-Policy
     - X-Content-Type-Options